Convair B-36 Peacemaker: Strategic reconnaissance

 In late 1952, six 5th Strategic Reconnaissance Wing RB-36Ds were deployed to the 91st Strategic Reconnaissance Group.
 This was the first RB-36 used in the Korean theater.
 While not employed in combat, these RB-36s conducted high-altitude aerial reconnaissance over Chinese Manchuria and Soviet East Asia.

 One of the SAC's initial missions was to plan strategic aerial reconnaissance on a global scale.
 The first efforts were in photo-reconnaissance and mapping.
-Along with the photo-reconnaissance mission, a small electronic intelligence cadre operated.
+Along with the photo--reconnaissance mission, a small electronic intelligence cadre operated.
 Weather reconnaissance was part of the effort, as was long-range detection of Soviet atomic explosions.
 In the late 1940s, strategic intelligence on Soviet capabilities and intentions was scarce.
 Before the development of the Lockheed U-2 high-altitude spy plane and Corona orbital reconnaissance satellites, technology and politics limited American reconnaissance efforts to the borders, of the Soviet Union.

-One of the essential criteria of the early postwar reconnaissance aircraft was the ability to cruise above 40000 ft, a level partly determined by knowledge of the capability of Soviet air-defense radar.
+One essential criterion of the early postwar reconnaissance aircraft was the ability to cruise above 40000 ft, a level partly determined by knowledge of the capability of Soviet air-defense radar.
 The main Soviet air-defense radar in the 1950s was the American-supplied SCR-270, or locally made copies, which were only effective up to 40000 ft – in theory, and an aircraft cruising above this level likely would remain undetected.

 The first aircraft to put this theory to the test was the RB-36D specialized photo-reconnaissance version of the B-36D.
 It was outwardly identical to the standard B-36D, but carried a crew of 22 rather than 15, the additional crew members being needed to operate the reconnaissance equipment carried.
-The forward bomb bay was filled with a pressurized, manned compartment with 14 cameras and a darkroom, where a photo technician would develop the film.
+The forward bomb bay was filled with a pressurized, crewed compartment with 14 cameras and a darkroom, where a photo technician would develop the film.
 The second bomb bay contained up to 80 T-86 photoflash bombs, while the third bay could carry an extra 3000 USgal droppable fuel tank.
 The fourth bomb bay carried electronic countermeasure equipment.
 The full defensive armament was retained.
 The extra fuel tanks increased the flight endurance to up to 50 hours and it had an operational ceiling of 50000 ft.
 Later, a lightweight version of this aircraft, the RB-36-III, could reach 58000 ft.
 RB-36s were distinguished by the bright aluminum finish of the camera compartment (contrasting with the dull magnesium of the rest of the fuselage) and by a series of radar domes under the aft fuselage, varying in number and placement.
 When developed, it was the only American aircraft large enough to carry the bulky, high-resolution cameras of the day.